Developer-RONNIE/google-maps-easy-scrape/README.md

 ## 1. Installation
 To install the Google Maps scraper extension, follow these simple steps:

-Step 1: Download the Extension Files
+Step 1: Download the Extension Files <br />
 Download the necessary files from the repository.
 The folder will contain the following files: <br />
 - manifest.json
 - popup.html